- 10 great Christmas horror films

 - What makes the perfect Christmas movie?

 The IMDb lists over 1,500 feature films with the plot keyword ‘Christmas’, though that may seem a conservative figure to anyone who’s spent enough years channel-hopping their way through the festive season.
-All over the TV schedules and bolstered at the cinema each December by at least a couple of new releases (with Jim Broadbent’s twinkly-eyed turn as Father Christmas in Get Santa this year’s prime cut), the Christmas movie has long been a genre unto itself.
+All over the TV schedules and bolstered at the cinema each December by at least a couple of new releases, the Christmas movie has long been a genre unto itself.

 Yet few other genres inspire such partisanship as can take over film-lovers once the winter settles in.
 We all have our different favourites, and no matter how jaded we may be at the thought of yet another annual viewing of one of the many versions of A Christmas Carol, when the discussion comes up we’ll still happily leap to the defence of our preferred Scrooge incarnation, like Doctor Who fans debating their favourite Doctor.
 Mickey’s Christmas Carol or the Muppets’?
 Alastair Sim, Albert Finney or George C. Scott?
 Bill Murray or Michael Caine?